padok-team/terraform-aws-route53-zone/README.md

 ## User Stories for this module

 - AAOps I can create a new Route53 zone
-- AAOps I can add delegation record to a zone
+- AAOps I can add a delegation record to a zone
 - AAOps I can create a certificate for a zone
-- AAOps I can create a cloned certificate in another Region
+- AAOps I can create a cloned certificate in another region

 ## Usage